1. Know who your customers are

-Staying close to customers via regular SMS or MMS messages can often be more effective and cheaper than trying to raise them on the phone.
+Staying in touch with customers via regular SMS or MMS messages can often be more effective and cheaper than trying to raise them on the phone.

-It works for us, says Snap Fitness Helensvale, which sends motivational messages at random times to boost its bond with participants in its 8 Week Challenge program.
+It works for Snap Fitness Helensvale, which sends motivational messages at random times to boost its bond with participants in its 8 Week Challenge program.

-Welcome to Google remarketing technology: a powerful way to remind customers of your presence and encourage the indecisive to stop by and buy.
+Welcome to remarketing technology: a powerful way to remind customers of your presence and encourage the indecisive to return to your site and buy.

 How does it work?
-When a user visits your pages, a cookie is placed on their computer, which enables ads for your business to be dished up further down the track when they browse other sites.
-More eyeball time, more awareness for prospects that have already shown an interest in your offering – and more opportunities to seal a sale.
+When a user visits your pages, a cookie is placed on their computer, enabling ads for your business to be served up when they browse other sites containing compatible advertising modules.

-Do you offer customers a discount, small gift or occasional freebie for bringing their business to you, not your competitor down the road?
+Do you offer customers a discount, small gift or occasional freebie for bringing their business to you instead of your competitor down the road?
 If not, is it time you started?

 A well-run loyalty scheme can acknowledge and reward repeat customers and create opportunities for you to increase the size and frequency of their spend.

-And forget stamps on a card – the rise of the smartphone and the accompanying mobile technology revolution has seen loyalty programs go high-tech.
-Businesses can now choose from a slew of programs and apps to help them cosy up to their regulars and remind them how much their business is valued.
+Forget stamps on a card.
+The rise of the smartphone and the accompanying mobile technology revolution has seen loyalty programs go high-tech.
+Businesses can now choose from a slew of apps – such as Stocard, Stamp Me, or Zippy – to help them cosy up to their regulars and remind them how much their business is valued.

+Failing to respond quickly enough may lose you a customer.
 A fast response is a good response.
-Integrating all your channels of communication can improve your ability to offer a response – and up the odds of customers viewing their interaction with you as a positive one.
+Integrating all of your channels of communication can improve your ability to offer a response – and up the odds of customers viewing their interaction with you as a positive one.

 It can be particularly damaging to your business if you’re unable to respond fast on social media, with the potential for others to see and react to a complaint before you have a chance to resolve it.
 That’s why it’s important for you to be the first to respond (politely and with understanding, of course), before the complaint escalates or creates the wrong impression about your business.